Cross: My alter ego was responsible for my escapades in the BBNaija house

 She saw how sad I was when I didn’t go in 2020: Cross on how he convinced his pastor mum about BBNaija

-He continued that his mum was quite young with six kids and when she sought help from his late father's friends they offered to sleep with her first, and his uncles proposed marrying her as a second wife.
+He continued that his mum was quite young with six kids and when she sought help from his late father's friends they offered to sleep with her first.
+His uncles also proposed marrying her as a second wife.

-Cross' mum remarried years later, had another child and adopted another, bring the total number of kids to eight.
+Cross' mum remarried years later, had another child and adopted another, bringing the total number of kids to eight.

 Journey into BBNaija